Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Introduction

-``Jamming'' has become synonymous with this rigidity transition of frictionless grains.
-An alternative picture of jamming was, however, proposed in the late '90's~\cite{Cates1998} prompted by observations in non-Brownian suspensions of colloidal particles.
-This scenario can be described as shear-induced solidification: a fluid to solid transition where the solidity emerges solely as a result of applied stresses.
-One expects that in such a transition, the primary organization is in the space of forces, and it is the force organization that drives positional patterns.
-Moreover, the driving mechanism for collective organization of the grains has to be the constraints of mechanical stability subject to the {\it globally} imposed stresses: a scenario that is different from density or temperature-driven glass transition.
-A crucial feature that distinguishes the shear-jamming process from the density-driven jamming process, is its inherently anisotropic character, and the presence of a bath of ``spectator'' grains that do not bear any forces.
+Jamming of frictionless soft grains, which has been extensively studied over the last two decades~\cite{van2010jamming,corey_simul} occurs deep in the glass phase and is characterized by the onset of mechanical equilibrium.
+This phenomenon can be described within the concept of isostaticity~\cite{corey_simul,Wyart:2005kb} and the jamming transition occurs at some protocol dependent density at which the structure becomes isostatic~\cite{Chaudhuri:2010fk}. ``Jamming'' has become synonymous with this rigidity transition of frictionless grains.
+An alternative picture of jamming was, however, proposed in the late '90's~\cite{Cates1998}, prompted by observations in non-Brownian suspensions of colloidal particles.
+This scenario can be described as shear-induced solidification: a fluid to solid transition where the solidity emerges solely as a result of applied stresses. {One expects that in such a transition there is an organization in the space of forces that drives or stabilizes the positional patterns.} Moreover, the driving mechanism for collective organization of the grains has to be the constraints of mechanical stability subject to the {\it globally} imposed stresses: a scenario that is different from {the} density or temperature-driven glass transition.
+A crucial feature that distinguishes the shear-jamming process from the density-driven jamming process is its inherently anisotropic character, and the presence of a bath of ``spectator'' grains that do not bear any forces.
 The shear-jammed (SJ) structure forms within this bath as more and more grains become incorporated into the force-bearing network in response to the externally imposed shear.
 In contrast, isotropic, density-driven jamming occurs in the absence of a bath: except for a vanishingly small fraction in the thermodynamic limit, all grains are part of the force-bearing network.